PotHix/pothix.github.com/content/post/stats-feb-2018.md

 You can always check my list of talks [here](/talks).

 I said that I submitted talks for two conferences last month and both were rejected.
-One of them was a great fit for the conference, IMO.
+One of them was an excellent fit for the conference, IMO.
 I should probably improve my proposals and try again in the future. 🙂

 ### Completed tasks